ipnpsychedelics/ipnpsychedelics.github.io/README.md

 - We will recognize the negative effects of psychedelics use and causes for such negative effects
 - IPN recognizes the depth to which we are all equal, and does not discriminate based on ability, orientation, experience, race, culture, age, or any other demographic variable

+n.b.: the placement of our code of ethics on the bottom of the page is deliberate; we hope to convey that they are foundational to our existence, and support from the bottom up, deeply, our approach;

 # Contact
 We look forward to hearing from you!
 Feel free to direct all communications to `ipnpsychedelics@gmail.com`

-In particular, we strive to support university-recognized student-led psychedelic groups, as well as students who want to start clubs but don’t exactly know how to start.
-Please feel free to send us an email at ipnpsychedelics@gmail.com to get started!
+In particular, we strive to support university-recognized student-led psychedelic groups, as well as students who want to start clubs but don’t exactly know yet how to start.
+Please feel free to send us an email at `ipnpsychedelics@gmail.com` to get started!

-May the mycelial network continue to grow 😊
+towards mycelial connectendess~ 🤲🍄